CourseChat/BerkeleyELP2024/content/index.md

 ---
 # Beahrs Berkeley Environmental Leaders Program
 - This site will be expanded over the next few weeks to include materials from the past twenty-three years of environmental leaders meeting on the UC Berkeley campus.
+- The goal is to provide easy and open access to all materials presented during your stay in Berkeley.
+As new tools of transcription and translation become available, you may use these materials in your projects and with your colleagues to extend our common knowledge.
+- New computational tools such as Jupyter Notebooks to accompany lectures will be added over time.
+- New AI tools, including chat interfaces to readings and lectures will extend the power and accessibility of Beahrs Environmental Leaders materials.
 ## YouTube channel for the 2024 classes

 >[!Note] Monday, August 26, 2024